 This is your instructor, Professor John Ahr

 John Ahr divides his career between artistic exploration and arts education.
 His work as an artist explores the silly to the sublime in a variety of media to form a uniquely expressive hybrid.
 Born in Albuquerque, New Mexico, Ahr now lives in Southern California.
-He regularly teaches jewelry design and fabrication at the Fashion Institute of Design and Merchandising (FIDM) where he serves as the Creative Director of the Jewelry Program.
+He regularly teaches jewelry design and fabrication at the Fashion Institute of Design and Merchandising (FIDM) where he serves as the Director of the Jewelry Program.

 Ahr has worked as an artist and a designer for over 30 years.
 He has produced a wide variety of fine art and commercial work in both traditional and non-traditional materials.
 Ahr's work has been exhibited in the US as well as Europe and Japan.
 He is especially known for the skillful eclecticism of this work that often incorporates his photos.
 In 2003, Mr. Ahr designed the featured decor elements for HBO's Emmy Awards and Golden Globes after parties.